Ashokpal24/Vendor_management_system/README.md

 #### Description

-Add new purchase order in the database
+Add new purchase order in the database for given vendor id .

+Note :
+- `status` field is auto populated as pending , can be changed using `PUT`.
+- `quantity` field is auto calculated based on items list size.

 #### Request